Rear Ported Speaker Placement (Guide)

 The problem though, when this air has nowhere to go, is it remains in the cabinet which can then directly impact the sound you experience.

-Sealed speaker designs can mitigate this through specialized internal bracing to help with sound quality.
+Sealed speaker designs can mitigate this potential through specialized internal bracing to help with their sound quality.

 When adding a port to the cabinet though, it allows for this air to escape, positively impacting sound quality without having to accommodate for the lack of a port like a sealed variant would.